 Reserve Accounting Meaning

-Reserve Accounting represents the accumulated profits of the company, which has been earned over the years, authorized by the board of directors.
-Unless specifically mentioned, these can be utilized without any legal restrictions for the purchase of fixed assets, settlement of legal obligations, payment of statutory bonuses, and long-term debts.
+Reserve accounting represents the company's accumulated profits, which have been earned over the years, authorized by the board of directors.
+Unless specifically mentioned, these can be utilized without any legal restrictions for purchasing fixed assets, settlement of legal obligations, payment of statutory bonuses, and long-term debts.

 The following are the types of reserves in accounting.

-Reserves accounting can be further categorized into several components, depending upon the requirements of the organization.
-Broadly speaking, the most common examples of reserves are
+Reserve accounting can be further categorized into several components, depending on the organization's requirements.
+The most common examples of reserves are

 #1 – Legal Reserve Fund

-Many legislations mandate it, and it is equivalent to a certain percentage of the share capital.
+Many legislations mandate it, equivalent to a certain percentage of the share capital.

 #2 – Securities Premium